Implementing CPSLint: A Data Validation and Sanitisation Tool for Industrial Cyber-Physical Systems: Using

 \subsection{Setup}

 To set up \CPSLint in a workspace, the DSL needs to be configured with a set of parameters.
 These include location of the input CSV files, the desired output folder, a command to invoke Python, and which pipeline to use for execution of the specification.
 The parameters are to be defined in a YAML file in the folder where the \CPSLint definitions are located.
-An example of such a configuration file is given in \Cref{lst:config}. \lstinputlisting[ caption={The config.yaml}, label=lst:config, language=yaml ]{scripts/config.yaml}
+An example of such a configuration file is given in \Cref{lst:config}.

 As can be seen in \Cref{lst:config}, \CPSLint allows for the use of multiple back-ends: a compiler pipeline, meant for generating well performing idiomatic Python code, and an interpreter pipeline, a back-end meant for debugging and diagnostic purposes at the cost of performance.
 A more detailed overview of these pipelines is given in \Cref{sec:implementation}.